mm80843/T3.5/docs/Benef/PBN__Benef_659.md

 ## Articles mentionning this Benefit

 * [Exploring the Potential of Artificial Intelligence and Machine Learning to Combat COVID-19 and Existing Opportunities for LMIC: A Scoping Review](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_131.md)

+## Name of the Benefit

+AI technology can optimize testing strategies and prioritize high-risk groups for testing, reducing the overall testing burden and improving efficiency.